Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 Rust, so we will not spend time on explaining any of the above code.

-For our first test, we wish to call the ``counter_init`` function as just a regular function, but we first need a way to construct the arguments.
+For our first test, we wish to call the ``counter_init`` function as just a regular function, but we first need a way to construct the argument.
-Luckily ``concordium_std`` contains a submodule ``test_infrastructure`` with stubs for all of this, so let us first bring everything from the submodule into scope.
+Luckily ``concordium_std`` contains a submodule ``test_infrastructure`` with stubs for this, so let us first bring everything from the submodule into scope.

 .. code-block:: rust
     :emphasize-lines: 4